Monarchies of Malaysia: Succession

 In seven of the Malay states, succession order is generally determined roughly by agnatic primogeniture.
 No female may become ruler, and female line descendants are generally excluded from succession.

 In Negeri Sembilan, the Yamtuan Besar of the state is nominally elected by a council of Four Ruling Chieftains (Undang Empat), although succession stays within the state royal family.
 In 1967, after the death of Tuanku Munawir, his son, Tunku Muhriz was not selected as the next Yamtuan Besar because of his youth.
 Instead, the Chieftains elected his uncle, Tuanku Jaafar, to succeed his father.
 In 2008, upon the death of Tuanku Jaafar, the Chieftains passed over Jaafar's sons and elected Tunku Muhriz as the next ruler.

 In Perak, the throne is rotated among three branches of the royal family.
 The system originated in the 19th century during the reign of the 18th Sultan of Perak, when it was decided that the throne would rotate among his three sons and their descendants.
 There are six positions in the order of succession, appointed by the reigning Sultan advised by his Royal Council.
 Traditionally, the eldest son of the reigning Sultan is placed at the end of the line.
 When a vacancy occurs in the line of succession, the persons behind in line is typically moved up, and the branch that formerly held the vacant seat is skipped.
-However, the order of succession is subjected to alteration by the Sultan and his Royal Council.
+However, the order of succession is subject to alterations by the Sultan and his Royal Council.
 For example, in 1987, Sultan Azlan Shah appointed his eldest son, Raja Nazrin Shah as the Raja Muda (first in line to the throne), bypassing the candidates from the other two branches.
 The appointment was due to the demise of the previous Raja Muda, Raja Ahmed Sifuddin, and the renouncement of the Raja Di-hilir (second in line to the throne), Raja Ahmad Hisham, for health reasons.

 The Yang di-Pertuan Agong is elected by and among the nine rulers (excluding minors) every five years or when a vacancy arises (by death, resignation, or deposition by majority vote of the rulers).
 The Yang di-Pertuan Agong serves a maximum of five years, and may not be re-elected until after all the other states had taken their turns.
 When the office was established in 1957, the order of seniority of the rulers was based on the length of their reigns on the state thrones.
 When the first cycle of rotation was completed in 1994, the order of the states in the first cycle became the basis of the order for the second cycle.